 - 4 ounces Swerve sweetener or sugar free sweetener of choice

-Place blackberry juice and remaining ingredients into a food processor and blend together until combined.
+- Place blackberry juice and rest of the ingredients into a food processor and blend together until combined.
 Taste and adjust sweetener if needed.

 - You can find frozen blackberries at Whole Foods.
 Look for brands like Stahlbush Island Farms, Scenic Fruit or Willamette Valley Fruit Co.